bsssssss/dotfiles/readme.md

 # Dotfiles

-This is a global repository for most of my config files
+This is a global repository for most of my config files.
+It is designed to be used with the ```stow``` command.

 ### Neovim
 Note that the neovim config in ```nvim/.config/nvim``` is a submodule.